Handling Flight Booking Confirmation Emails

 We summarise common questions related to order confirmations in this resource.

-What communication about orders do I need to send customers?
+What communication about orders do I need to ensure are sent to my customers?

 An order (sometimes referred to as a booking) confirmation